The House With 46 Chimneys: Excerpt Two

 Likewise, the events that are described in this book are the products of the author’s imagination.

 The only real people mentioned in this book are the 19th Century Earls of Dunmore, the Murray family.
-They built Dunmore Park, and the Pineapple, and the village of Dunmore.
+They built Dunmore Park, the Pineapple, and the village of Dunmore.
 Their murderous cousin, Edward Murray, is an invention.

 Most of the places that appear in this book are real.
-These includes Dunmore Park, whose ruins can be seen on aerial photos to have 46 chimneys, as well as The Pineapple, Elphinstone Tower, the stable block, and the village of Dunmore.
+These include Dunmore Park, whose ruins can be seen on aerial photos to have 46 chimneys, as well as The Pineapple, Elphinstone Tower, the stable block, and the village of Dunmore.

-Places visited incidentally are also real, including Tappoch Broch, Torwood Castle, Torwood Blue Pool, the Antonine Wall and Rough Castle.
-Not forgetting Sainsbury’s in Stirling, of course.
 Forthview House is an invention.
 Its site occupies part of what in the real world is a farmer’s field beside the River Forth.
 The design of the house is based on one whose build was featured on a TV programme and which is located on the other side of the River Forth quite some distance downstream.

 The real locations are generally as they are described in this book.
 I say ‘generally’ because of the elephant in the room.